School as Expedition

 How can I contact my child while they are on an expedition?

-If you need to contact your child while they are away at one of the expeditions, please contact Dr. Kulla-Abbott.
-He will locate and connect you with your child.
-If you are unable to reach him, you can call the expedition site directly.
+If you need to contact your child while they are away at one of the expeditions, please contact principal Mike Dittrich or assistant principal John McCabe.
+They will locate and connect you with your child.
+If you are unable to reach them, you can call the expedition site directly.

 The Great Smoky Mountain Institute at Tremont is a private, non-profit organization that works closely with the National Park Service to provide educational programs.
 Tremont is located along the Middle Prong of the Little River in the heart of the park.
 The park is a 520,000-acre National Park.
 Established in 1969, GSMIT is one of the first residential environmental education centers located within a national